iSamarthDubey/expense-tracker/README.md

 ### 4. Configure the Project

-1. Open the `config.php` file in the root directory of the project.
-2. Update the database configuration to match your local setup:
+Update the database configuration to match your local setup:
    ```php
    <?php
    $servername = "localhost";